stevekane/promise-it-wont-hurt/exercises/to_reject_or_not_to_reject/problem.md

 Let's build a simple script to **prove** to ourselves that promises may only resolve one time and all future attempts to resolve them will simply be ignored.

-1. Create a promise using `Q.defer`
+1. Create a promise with an executor that attempts to immediately:
-2. Pass `console.log` as the first **and** second argument to your promise's `then` method
-3. Resolve the promise with a value of `"I FIRED"`
+   1. Fulfill the promise with a value of `'I FIRED'`, and then
-4. Reject the promise with a value of `"I DID NOT FIRE"`
+   2. Reject the promise with an `Error` created with parameter `'I DID NOT FIRE'`.
+2. Create a function `onRejected` with one parameter `error` that prints `error.message` with `console.log`.
+3. Pass `console.log` and the function you just created as the two parameters to your promise's `then` method.

 If successful, your script should only log "I FIRED" and should **not** log "I DID NOT FIRE".